 Mumbai Railway StationOne of the pivotal intercity railway stations in the city of Mumbai and an important link in the Mumbai Suburban Railway Network is the Mumbai Central Railway Station – known as Bombay Central (hence the station code BCT) in the bygone yester years and designed by the ace British architect Claude Batley.
-In the present day parlance of railway passengers, the station has come to be known as the Mumbai Railway Station, symbolizing the strategic importance that it has in the commercial capital of the country.
-This railway station serves as an important junction for numerous long distance trains that are run under the aegis of the Western Railway.
-Several trains with destinations ranging from Gujarat and Rajasthan in Western India to Punjab and Delhi in Northern India use this station as their starting point in Mumbai.

 A brief backgroundThe inception of the plans that ultimately led to the creation of the Bombay Central was facilitated by the Colaba-Ballard Pier Railway Station’s inability to cater to the needs and demands of the burgeoning population of the city.
-The baby steps taken towards ameliorating the population woes of Mumbai later led to the formation of an entirely new division in Western Railway, which is presently known as the Mumbai (Central) Railway Station.
+Later led to the formation of an entirely new division in Western Railway, which is presently known as the Mumbai (Central) Railway Station.
 The formation of this new unit has paved the way for smoother and more efficient railway services in the Western region of the country.

 Infrastructure and Operational MechanismsA very high degree of infrastructural finesse was incorporated in the creation of this railway station – as a result of that, its functionality has rarely been impeded by undesirable red herrings.
 The railway station is neatly subdivided into two sections – the Eastern half and the Western half.
-The Western half caters to the trains running on the Churchgate - Virar route of Western Railway and the Eastern half facilitates the arrival and departure of several long distance trains that emanate from various parts of the country.
+The Western half caters to the trains running on the Churchgate.

-The mainline section of the station is flanked by a computerized Reservation Centre on the eastern side – this reservation centre is dotted with a number of ticket booking windows, from which tickets for any train running between any two stations in India can be purchased, given the reservation facility exists for that train.
-Unreserved tickets for passenger and express trains are also available at several counters in the station.
-Automatic Ticket Vending Machines (ATVMs) are also present at various points, providing tickets for the suburban trains.
+The mainline section of the station is flanked by a computerized Reservation Centre on the eastern side This reservation centre is dotted with a number of ticket booking windows, from which tickets for any train running between any two stations in India can be purchased, given the reservation facility exists for that train.